NickSale/sheaf-cohomology-data-fusion/README.md

 # sheaf-cohomology
-Short Haskell script to compute cohomology of database joins for playing around while working through http://www.drmichaelrobinson.net/sheaftutorial/.
-(Note, works over ℚ)
+Old project from 2016 consisting of a short Haskell script to compute cohomology of database joins for playing around with while working through http://www.drmichaelrobinson.net/sheaftutorial/.

 ### Example 1: